 Temperature Control

 To produce quality food, you need to be able to adjust the temperature of the smoker throughout the cooking process.
-The amount and type of provided temperature control usually depends on the fuel source of the smoker.
+The amount and type of provided temperature control usually depend on the fuel source of the smoker.
 Almost all smokers have an adjustable vent, but electric smokers may come with a digital controller that simplifies this process.

 Accessories